End of Financial Year Checklist

 - reviewed whether any of your terms with customers give or gave rise to a security interest in any personal property you supplied;

 - Have you registered all security interests on the Personal Property Security Register (PPSR)?

-- Have you registered all your security interests on the PPSR or correctly asked Coleman Greig to review these registrations to ensure they have been correctly registered?
+- Have you registered all your security interests on the PPSR correctly or asked Coleman Greig to review these registrations to ensure they have been correctly registered?